sentinel-energy/friendly_data/doc/intro.rst

    modelling frameworks can be interlinked, and a suit of independent software tools to work with data can be developed.

-To address this, we develop a flexible data standard that can form the glue between different models, allowing them to be used together, and a user interface that makes it easier for modelling teams to actually make use of this data format.
-All software described here is available as open source software under the version 2 of the `Apache software license`_.
+To address this, we are developing a flexible data standard that can be the common medium of exchange between different models, allowing for sharing of results and linking.
+The *SENTINEL archive* package, or ``sark``, implements this framework.
+It provides a Command Line Interface to create and manage data archives (or packages) that can be easily exchanged between different models in SENTINEL.
+It also provides a Python API to do the same operations and more from within a computer program.
+As the Python language has a very rich ecosystem of tools for data analysis and visualisation, this opens the the door to a very powerful analysis environment for collaborative research.
+This framework is available as open source software under the version 2 of the `Apache software license`_.

 .. _`Apache software license`: https://www.apache.org/licenses/LICENSE-2.0